josevcm/nfc-laboratory/README.md

 I do not have as an objective to explain the NFC norms or modulation techniques, there is a multitude of documentation accessible through Google, i will describe as simply as possible the method that i have used to implement this software.

-Currently only detection and decoding for NFC-A modulation has been implemented.
+Currently, only detection and decoding for NFC-A modulation has been implemented.

 ## Signal processing